bluescarni/mppp/doc/sphinx/tutorial_integer.rst

 One of the first things that can be noticed about :cpp:class:`~mppp::integer` is that the class is parametrised over an integral value ``SSize``, called the *static size*.
 This compile-time constant represents the number of *limbs* that will be stored directly within an :cpp:class:`~mppp::integer` object before resorting to dynamic memory allocation.
-A limb, in turn, is the part of a multiprecision integer that fits in a single word-sized unsigned integral type: in the same way an integral value in base 10 is represented as a sequence of digits in the :math:`\left[0,9\right]` range, an :cpp:class:`~mppp::integer` object is represented internally by an array of 32-bit or 64-bit unsigned C++ integral values.
+A limb is the part of a multiprecision integer that fits in a single word-sized unsigned integral type: in the same way an integral value in base 10 is represented as a sequence of digits in the :math:`\left[0,9\right]` range, an :cpp:class:`~mppp::integer` object is represented internally by an array of 32-bit or 64-bit unsigned C++ integral values.
 Thus, for instance, if ``SSize`` is set to 2 on a 64-bit system, :cpp:class:`~mppp::integer` is able to represent values in the :math:`\left(-2^{128},2^{128}\right)` range without resorting to dynamic memory allocation.
-In general, an ``SSize`` value of 1 is a good default choice for most use cases.
+In general, an ``SSize`` value of 1 is a good default choice for many use cases.

 In addition to the :ref:`common operators <tutorial_commonops>` available for all of mp++'s multiprecision classes,